How to Remove Elements from a Tuple in Python: Methods, Errors, and Examples

 print("changed mixed tuple", nested_tuple) # print changed tuple elements

-First we are printing initial elements from the tuple.
-In the second print, 2 was removed from the nested list element.
+From the program output, element 2 was removed from the nested list element.

 # Error - element not in tuple